morisgomez/pointers-arithmetic/README.md

 # pointers-arithmetic
-Introduction to working with pointerd and arithmetics.
+Introduction to working with pointers and arithmetics.